radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 Notice how the `Project` class here contains _no_ information at all about how this entity is validated or even persisted to the database.
-It's a plain-ol'-ruby class that is accentuated with `Dry::Struct`.
+It's a plain-ol'-ruby class that is accentuated with `ROM::Struct`.

 We've now created a relation, a repository, a mapper and a model.
 We've _exploded_ our traditional Rails model into 4 distinct files with 4 distinct